Nisse (folklore): Additional synonyms

 Other synonyms are Norwegian god bonde ("good farmer"), Danish god dreng ("good lad").
 Also Danish gårdbuk ("farm buck") and husbuk ("housebuck") where buck could mean billygoat or ram.
 (Note: Mannhardt citing (Grundtvig 1854).)

 Regionally in Uppland Sweden is gårdsrå ("yard-spirit"), which being a rå often takes on a female form, which might relate to Western Norwegian garvor (gardvord).

-In the confines of Klepsland in Evje, Setesdal, Norway they spoke of fjøsnisse ("barn gnome").
+In the confines of Klepsland in Evje og Hornnes Municipality in Setesdal, Norway, they spoke of fjøsnisse ("barn gnome").